 HM101 Introduction to Health Information Technology: 2 credit hours.
 Students gain an overview of the HIT profession and the many career opportunities in this booming industry.
+Topics include the various types of American healthcare

 Topics include the various types of American healthcare systems and facilities, electronic health record and the data that is integral to the healthcare process.
 Prerequisites: None.
+Other: Transfer credit not accepted.

 HM110 Introduction to Patient Care: 2 credit hours.
 This course teaches how to care for patients, residents and clients in a professional manner.
 Virtual Labs allow students to visualize clinical skills and experience interactive opportunities.
 Students examine safety precautions and regulations and acquire skills in first aid, taking vital signs and obtaining information for the physical examination.
+This course includes a blood pressure cuff, stethoscope and cover to assist with the Vital Signs content, which will be shipped after completing Exam 2.
 Prerequisites: None.
 Other: Transfer credit not accepted.